January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 - The chances of planted trees surviving depend on their condition, the condition of the roots, and how long the trees have been in a warm room.
 Christmas trees grown directly in pots have a good chance of adapting to forest conditions.

-- Foresters recommend keeping Christmas trees at home as short as possible – this increases the chances of later adoption of the replanted tree.
-Therefore, moving the Christmas tree outside, e.g., to the balcony, right after Christmas is best.
+- Foresters recommend keeping Christmas trees at home as short as possible to increase the likelihood of later adoption of the replanted tree.
+Therefore, moving the Christmas tree outside, e.g., to the balcony, right after Christmas, is best.

 Recyclable Christmas trees, two options to choose from: